pcraman/XmlToJson/README.md

 # XmlToJson
-A simple java function that converts xml to json using the available open source libraries
+A simple java function that converts xml to json using the available open source libraries jackson and org.json.

 ### How to use